QData/TextAttack/README.md

 Here are some concrete examples:

-*TextFooler on an LSTM trained on the MR sentiment classification dataset*:
+*TextFooler on BERT trained on the MR sentiment classification dataset*:
 ```bash
 textattack attack --recipe textfooler --model bert-base-uncased-mr --num-examples 100
 ```